 Connect and Prepare:

-Victoria Ready is partnering with Building Resilient Neighbourhoods to deliver Connect and Prepare, a resilience and emergency preparedness pilot program for neighbourhoods.
+Victoria Ready has partnered with Building Resilient Neighbourhoods to deliver Connect and Prepare, a resilience and emergency preparedness pilot program for neighbourhoods.
 Through a series of facilitated workshops, and with the support of micro-grants and program materials, three Victoria neighbourhoods participated in the pilot roll-out from December 2017 to April 2018 to learn how to strengthen emergency preparedness and connections among their neighbours.
 The pilot program will be offered again in early 2019.
 Learn more.

 Tips to Emergency Preparedness